 As for your vector mishap, have you never set the position of a part before?
 This definitely does not fit in the CFrame post I made, (which is for people who already understand how to use CFrame a little, but not completely, and don't understand how it works), so I'll tell you directly.

-a vector contains any amount of numbers.
+A vector is a number.
+Just as numbers can be used to represent all kinds of things, so too can vectors. a vector contains any amount of numbers.
 A 3D vector, known as Vector3 in ROBLOX, contains 3 numbers.
 A 2D vector contains 2 numbers.

 We live in a 3D world, and ROBLOX is a 3D game world.
 This means that you can move to the left and right, up and down, and forward and backward, which are three directions (3 dimensions).
 We can use 3D vectors to represent positions, as well as directions in 3D space.